Sreeshna22/kba-course/movieReview-react/MovieReview/documentation/Scope_and_Features.md

-Project Scope
+Project Scope🚀

-The project aims to build a full-stack  movie review system where:
+💡 The project aims to build a full-stack  movie review system where:

-Users can create accounts, log in, and   add review  and rate the movies.
+💡 Users can create accounts, log in, and   add review  and rate the movies.

-Admins can manage movies, monitor reviews, and gather feedback.
+💡  Admins can manage movies, monitor reviews, and gather feedback.

-Key Features
+💡 Key Features

-For Users:
+📌 For Users:

-Sign up / Login / Logout
+🌱 Sign up / Login / Logout

-View movie listings and average ratings
+🌱 View movie listings and average ratings

-Add, edit, or delete personal reviews
+🌱 Add, edit, or delete personal reviews

-View other users’ reviews
+🌱 View other users’ reviews and ratings

+🌱 Check the average rating along with the number of reviews for each movie.

-Add feedback about the website
+🌱  Add feedback about the website

-For Admins:
+📌 For Admins:

+🌱 Sign up / Login / Logout

-Add new movies with details and images
+🌱 Add new movies with details and images

-Edit and delete movies
+🌱 Edit and delete movies

-View and manage all user reviews and feedback
+🌱  View and manage all user reviews and feedback